Skip to main content

 TL;DR: Your brain releases more dopamine anticipating rewards than receiving them, and your phone exploits this every waking hour.
 The result is a prefrontal cortex too worn out to sustain the effort your goals actually require.
 The fix is not a "dopamine detox."
 It is deliberate behavior design that makes discipline the path of least resistance.

-The average American now spends 5 hours and 16 minutes on their phone every single day.
-That is up 14% from just a year ago.
+Your brain has a dopamine problem, and your phone knows exactly how to exploit it.
+The average American now spends 5 hours and 16 minutes on their phone every single day, up 14% from just a year ago.
 Ninety-six times a day, you pick up a small glass rectangle and check whether anything new has happened since the last time you checked three minutes ago.

 This is not a willpower problem.
 It is a design problem.
 The apps on your phone were built by teams of engineers who understand dopamine better than you do, and they use that knowledge to keep you scrolling.